BombShellReaper/Palworld-Linux-Server/README.md

 # Step 8: Create a Systemd Service (Optional)

-Switch to your sudo user that you used in the beggining.
-Make sure to your_username to the user.
+Switch to your sudo user that you used at the beginning.
+Replace your_username with the actual username.

     su your_username

-**Create the service file**
+**Create the service file:**

     sudo nano /etc/systemd/system/PalWorld.service

-Add the following configuration
+**Add the following configuration:**

     [Unit]
     Description=Your Application Description